bacalhau-project/bacalhau/docs/data-ingestion/pin.md

 ## Estuary

-This example show you how to pin data using [estuary](https://estuary.tech/api-admin).
+This example shows you how to pin data using [estuary](https://estuary.tech/api-admin).

-- Before you can upload files via estuary,create an [account](https://estuary.tech) (if you don't have one already).
+- Before you can upload files via estuary, you must create an [account](https://estuary.tech) (if you don't have one already).

 - Browse to [the API Key management page](https://estuary.tech/api-admin) and create a key.

 ### Ways to pin using Esturay

 1. **Pin a local file via the Esturay UI**: You can [browse to the Estuary UI](https://estuary.tech/upload) to upload a file via your web browser.